MostafaTonin/assignment3/README.md

     - Suppliers 🏭
     - Settings ⚙️
     - Profile 👤
-  - Professional colors using `AppColors`
+  - Professional color theme using `AppColors`
-  - Reusable `HomeCard` widget
+  - Reusable `HomeCard` widget for each department
-  - Responsive and clean UI for all screen sizes
+  - Responsive and clean UI for multiple screen sizes

 ---